Gladrin22/Number_Plate_Recognition/README.md

 This car image I took from Kaggle dataset --- > https://www.kaggle.com/ckay16/indian-number-plate-detection/tasks?taskId=1520 , contributed by Chandra Kumar
 The image was taken for educational purpose from kaggle datasets .
 Thank you

-# This is a project under developement ......
+# This is a project under developement future enhancements will be made !